AppImage/docs.appimage.org/source/introduction/index.rst

 AppImage is designed to be a standalone standard, implemented in a so-called reference implementation provided in AppImageKit_.

+The following section provides an overview of the AppImage idea, the motives behind AppImage, and explains the basic concepts.
+Furthermore, there's an overview over the currently existing software, and some words on upstream packaging.

 .. toctree::
    motivation